 Can TB be totally cured?

 In most patients, TB can be cured with appropriate treatment.
-Treatment varies from patient to patient and consists of several different antibiotic drugs given for 6-12 months.
+Firstly, you have done tb blood test for the treatment varies from patient to patient and consists of several different antibiotic drugs given for 6-12 months.
 In addition, its cure also relies on close coordination between patient and doctor so that the right amount of medicine is taken for the right amount of time.
 Partial or inconsistent treatment is a growing challenge and can result in drug-resistant TB.
 These strains of TB are challenging to manage and can only be treated by approaches that are much more expensive to administer and more toxic for the patient.

 Common medications used to treat active TB include: